 1. Green Plants Can Be Toxic

-As stated before, cats aren’t designed in a way that they should be consuming veggies.
+As stated before, cats aren’t designed to consume veggies.
 That means the intake should be limited.
-Also, you need to be wary should your cat’s sudden intake of wheatgrass go.
-Once they are familiar with the grass, they may end up devouring any green plant within their vicinity.
-The other plants may harm your cat, and too much wheatgrass intake isn’t good for your cat’s general well-being.
+Also, once they are familiar with the grass, they may end up devouring any green plant within their vicinity.
+The other plants may harm your cat, and too much wheatgrass isn’t good for your cat’s general well-being.

 2. Vomiting and Pooping Gastric Disorders

 Your little feline friend may vomit, have diarrhea, or poop more frequently if too much wheatgrass is consumed.

 What About Gluten Intolerance?

 Contrary to common belief, wheatgrass doesn’t contain gluten in its core structure.
 Remember, the grass is harvested in the early stages before the gluten-forming component matures.
 So, there’s no cause for alarm no matter how often you feed your cat with wheatgrass.

 You can either have the cat eat it raw or juice it for the cat to drink.
 However, the cat may find the juiced version a bit difficult to take.

 Cats can munch on almost any other grass, including lawn grass.
 However, they generally love wheatgrass, and it is much safer and more nutritionally packed than the rest.

 Wheatgrass is an example of cat grass.
 You can also get cat grass from other plants like barley, bluegrass, oats, flax, fescue, and rye.
 When these grass types are used to make cat products, the end result is what we refer to as cat grass.